ProactivePIM: Accelerating Weight-Sharing Embedding Layer with PIM for Scalable Recommendation System: ProactivePIM Architecture

 \subsection{Subtable Mapping Strategy}

-ProactivePIM devises a subtable mapping strategy to eliminate the CPU-PIM communication.
-This strategy is based on the observation that the number of entries in each subtable differs significantly.
+\textbf{Overview.} To eliminate the CPU-PIM communication of weight-sharing algorithms, ProactivePIM devises a subtable mapping strategy.
+The core idea of this strategy is based on the observation that the number of entries in each subtable differs significantly.
 ProactivePIM replicates small subtables into every PIM node so that element-wise multiplication is performed without CPU-PIM communication.
-As shown in Figure \ref{fig:ProactivePIM_overview} (f), in the QR-trick, the R subtable is duplicated among the bank groups, while in TT-Rec, the 1st and 3rd subtables are duplicated.
+As shown in Figure \ref{fig:data_mapping} (a) and (b), QR-trick duplicates the R subtable across bank groups, whereas in TT-Rec, the 1st and 3rd subtables are duplicated.
 The remaining subtables in both methods are distributed among the bank groups.

-The duplication overhead becomes critical as in-memory parallelism deepens, especially as the number of original tables increases.
-For example, with a 512B embedding size, the duplication overhead is 12MB for QR-trick (with a hash collision value of 60) and 10MB for TT-Rec (assuming a rank value of 16 and 1600 total subembeddings).
-At the bank group level, the capacity overhead from duplication is less than 4.7\% in HBM2.
-However, this overhead rises significantly at the bank level, reaching a maximum of 18.8\%.
-To reduce memory capacity overhead, ProactivePIM uses bank group-level PIM.
+\textbf{Duplication Overhead Analysis.} The duplication overhead becomes critical as memory access parallelism deepens, particularly as the number of original tables increases.
+For instance, with a 512B embedding size, the overhead of each R subtable is 30KB with a hash collision of 60 in QR-trick and 100KB for the 1st and 3rd subtable each when assuming a rank value of 16 and 1600 total subembedding entries in TT-Rec.
+For the 100 embedding tables, the total storage occupied by each algorithm is 3MB and 10MB.
+As the bank group capacity of HBM2 is 256MB, the capacity overhead from duplication is less than 3.9\% in HBM2 at the bank group level.
+However, this overhead increases significantly at the bank level, reaching a maximum of 15.6\%.
+ProactivePIM uses bank group-level PIM to reduce memory capacity overhead.
+The duplication overhead for the QR-trick is influenced by hash collision, whereas for TT-Rec, it depends on the rank value and roughly scales with the cube root of the number of original table entries.
+In both algorithms, the overhead is also affected by the embedding size and the number of tables.

-TT-Rec cannot benefit from the cache when a whole CnR is performed inside a single PIM unit.
-The first stage of CnR in TT-Rec is GEMV on the 1st and 2nd subtable, requiring the 3rd subtable subembedding to wait until all the vector multiplication of GEMV is complete.
-Even when the cache is utilized, the speedup is minimal since the computation start time of the 3rd subtable remains similar.
-Therefore, as shown in Figure \ref{fig:ProactivePIM_overview} (f), we employ row-wise partitioning, distributing the vectors that form a 2nd subtable subembedding across bank groups.
-Each PIM performs individual vector multiplications instead of a GEMV operation, enabling the computation on 3rd subtable subembedding to be performed immediately after data is read, where only partial data is used for distributed multiplication.
-The host handles the final reduction.